Treia/corewar/README.md

 Corewar
 ======

-The corewar is a game where small programs written in assembly fights each other in the memory of a virtual machine.
+The corewar is a game where small programs written in assembly fight each other in the memory of a virtual machine.
 The project is composed of 3 parts :

   * The assembler that parses assembly files and converts them to byte code.
   * The virtual machine where the fight takes place
   * The champion, a program that fights in the arena

-Mark : 118/100
+**Mark :** 118/100

-Authors :
+**Authors :**

 Paul Zarmehrzamin

 Mathilde Ressier